-The mining lease agreement which included a 2% net smelter royalty and required advance minimum royalty payments of US\$50,000 per year was set to expire on December 31, 2016.
+The mining lease agreement which included a 2% net smelter royalty and required advance minimum royalty payments of US\$50,000 per year was set to increase on December 31, 2016.
 The terms of the mining lease were amended on December 18, 2013 as follows:

 - i) The advance minimum royalty payment of US\$50,000 per year was reduced to US\$25,000 per year for the remainder of the term of the mining lease.
-The mining lease can be extended year to year at the Company's option by making the advance minimum royalty payments which are capped at US\$25,000 per year. - ii) The US\$25,000 advance minimum royalty payment due on January 1, 2014 was deferred to July 1, 2014.
-Each subsequent annual advance minimum royalty payment of US\$25,000 is due and payable on January 1st of each succeeding calendar year. - iii) The 2% net smelter royalty was increased to 3% ("amended royalty"). - iv) The Company may purchase 1% of the amended royalty for \$1,000,000 at any time during the remaining term of the mining lease or during any subsequent term.
+The mining lease can be extended year to year at the Company's option by making the advance minimum royalty payments which are capped at US\$25,000 per year, which are due and payable on January 1st of each year. - ii) The 2% net smelter royalty was increased to 3% ("amended royalty"). - iii) The Company may purchase 1% of the amended royalty for \$1,000,000 at any time during the remaining term of the mining lease or during any subsequent term.